-- gravity walls use the weight of the wall to resist the overturning forces of the earth; - cantilever walls use the bending resistance of a thin wall supported on a footing to retain the earth; - mechanically stabilized walls are mechanically integrated with the earth to form a stable mass to resist the overturning forces; and - pile walls retain the earth through the bending strength of piles embedded in the earth.
+- gravity walls use the weight of the wall to resist the overturning forces of the earth; - cantilever walls use the bending resistance of a thin wall supported on a footing to retain the earth;

+- mechanically stabilized walls are mechanically integrated with the earth to form a stable mass to resist the overturning forces; and - pile walls retain the earth through the bending strength of piles embedded in the earth.

 Walls may also be classified according to the type of analysis required by the wall designer and how the walls are specified in the plans and special provisions: Standard Designs, Special Designs, Pre-approved Proprietary Designs and Experimental Designs.
-The ADOT Retaining Wall Policy provides guidelines for use of retaining walls.

-Designs and plans for standard design walls are available in Structure Standard Details.
+Designs and plans for standard design walls are available in Structure Detail Drawings.
 These walls require no structural analysis; however, assumptions regarding loading conditions and foundation requirements on which these standard designs are based should be verified by structural engineers.
 Designs and plans for walls which do not meet the design assumptions for standard walls should be made by structural engineers.

-A list of pre-approved wall systems is maintained by Contracts and Specifications Section.
+A list of pre-approved MSE wall systems is available on the ADOT Approved Products List.
 Pre-approval does not mean that a wall system is suitable for a particular site.
 It is the responsibility of the Bridge Group to verify that a proprietary wall system is acceptable in a particular site and situation.